April 14, 2008

 By the way, if you decide to try Future Floor Finish, you'll find it in the household cleaning section of your local grocery store… by the mops.
 Or you can get it at Amazon here: Future Floor Finish

-"Make Your Beads Shine" Video Description: The full version of this tutorial is available in my Beads and Beading Membership Club.
+The full version of the “Make Your Beads Shine” preview video shown above, is included in my Polymer Clay Bead Making Fundamentals Course[SEE Video #39 of 39].
 In it I demonstrate how to apply Future Floor Wax to polymer clay without leaving the drips, sags and bubbles that can quickly ruin the look of your beads.

 Future Floor Finish is compatible with polymer clay, but not all finishes are.
 Some will never dry.
 Some will seem like they dried and then some time later become sticky.
 Some quickly become yellow and then crack.
 So don't ruin your beautiful work by covering it with something that is not compatible.